 How to get a credit limit increase without asking:

-- Always pay your bill on time (in full if possible).
+- Always pay all your bills on time.

 - Update your income on the credit card company’s website/app.